mui/material-ui/docs/src/pages/demos/tables/tables.md

 {{"demo": "pages/demos/tables/EnhancedTable.js"}}

-## Customized Tables
+## Customized tables

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can change the look of a `TableCell`.
+If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can customize the component.

+{{"demo": "pages/demos/tables/CustomizedTable.js"}}

 ⚠️ While the material design specification encourages theming, this example is off the beaten path.

-{{"demo": "pages/demos/tables/CustomizedTable.js"}}

 ## Custom Table Pagination Action